Semistable abelian varieties over $\mathbb{Q}$ with bad reduction at 19 only: an overview of the Fontaine--Schoof strategy: The Fontaine--Schoof classification strategy

 Let $S$ be a locally noetherian scheme.
 Let $(\mathrm{Sch}/S)$ be the category of schemes over $S$, $(\mathrm{FFGS}/S)$ the category of finite flat group schemes over $S$ and $(\mathrm{Ab})$ the category of abelian groups.

 We equip $(\mathrm{Sch}/S)$ with the fppf topology \cite[Example 2.32]{Vistoli_FGA}, that is, the Grothen\-dieck topology whose coverings $\{U_i \rightarrow U\}$ consist of a jointly surjective family of flat morphisms locally of finite presentation.
-We denote by $\mathrm{AbSh(fppf}/S)$ the category of abelian sheaves for the fppf topology.
+We denote by $\mathrm{AbSh(fppf}/S)$ the category of abelian sheaves on $(\mathrm{Sch}/S)$ with the fppf topology.

 Let $G$ be a finite flat group scheme over $S$.
-We define a contravariant functor\footnote{We shall ignore set-theoretic issues.
+Define the contravariant functor\footnote{We shall ignore set-theoretic issues.
 These can be dealt with using universes.
 The concerned reader may consult \cite{SGA4_tome_1}.}

 The functor $h^G$ is a sheaf for the fppf topology \cite[Thm.
 2.55]{Vistoli_FGA}.
-The above association in turn gives rise to a functor Yoneda's Lemma implies $h$ is fully faithful, and thus $(\mathrm{FFGS}/S) $ is a full subcategory of $\mathrm{AbSh(fppf}/S)$ (see \cite[pg.
+The above association in turn gives rise to a functor Yoneda's Lemma implies $h$ is fully faithful, thus realising $(\mathrm{FFGS}/S) $ as a full subcategory of $\mathrm{AbSh(fppf}/S)$ (see \cite[pg.
 95]{BLR_book_1990} for more details).
 In particular $h^G \cong h^H$ if and only if $G \cong H$.

 The category $\mathrm{AbSh}(\mathrm{fppf}/S)$ is an abelian category \cite[Thm.
-3.2.1]{Tamme_etale_cohomology}.
+I.3.2.1]{Tamme_etale_cohomology}.
 In particular, $\mathrm{AbSh}(\mathrm{fppf}/S)$ has kernels and cokernels, and one can define the notion of a short exact sequence as in any other abelian category.
 In the specific case of abelian sheaves, this definition reduces to the following one.

 \begin{definition} Let $\mathcal{F},\mathcal{G}$ and $\mathcal{H}$ be objects of $\mathrm{AbSh}(\mathrm{fppf}/S)$.
 The sequence

 is said to be \textit{exact} if the following holds: \begin{enumerate} \item The morphism $\iota$ induces a sheaf isomorphism $\mathcal{F} \cong \ker(p)$; \item The morphism $p$ induces a surjective map of sheaves, i.e., for every object $U$ in $(\mathrm{Sch}/S)$ and every $h\in \mathcal{H}(U)$ there exists an fppf-covering $\{V_i \to U\}$ and elements $g_i \in \mathcal{G}(V_i)$ for all $i$ such that $p_{V_i}(g_i)=h|_{V_i}\in \mathcal{H}(V_i)$. \end{enumerate} \end{definition}